 Psychotherapy notes receive special protection under the HIPAA Privacy Rule (Privacy Rule).
 It is important for practices with behavioral health providers to ensure that their staff understands the special protections provided to psychotherapy notes.

 The Privacy Rule defines psychotherapy notes as “notes recorded by a health care provider who is a mental health professional documenting or analyzing the contents of a conversation during a private counseling session or a group, joint or family counseling session, and that are separate from the rest of the patient’s medical record.”
-These notes do not include information about medication management, session start and stop times, test results, summaries of the patient’s diagnosis or symptoms, or information about the patient’s progress.
-The psychotherapy notes receive special protection because of their sensitive nature and because they are personal notes of the provider that are generally not required for treatment, payment, or health care operations.
+These notes do not include information about medication management, session start and stop times, test results, summaries of the patient’s diagnosis or symptoms or information about the patient’s progress.1 Psychotherapy notes receive special protection because of their sensitive nature and because they are personal notes of the provider that are generally not required for treatment, payment or health care operations.

-The Privacy Rule requires that the practice obtain specific authorization prior to any type of disclosure of psychotherapy notes for ANY reason, including a disclosure for treatment purposes to another healthcare provider.
-There are very limited exceptions to requiring specific authorization for disclosure of psychotherapy notes such as reporting of abuse, neglect, or domestic violence, or a threat of serious and imminent harm made by the patient during his/her session.
+The Privacy Rule requires that the practice obtain specific authorization prior to any type of disclosure of psychotherapy notes for any reason, including a disclosure for treatment purposes to another healthcare provider.2 There are very limited exceptions to requiring specific authorization for disclosure of psychotherapy notes, such as reporting of abuse, neglect or domestic violence, or a threat of serious and imminent harm made by the patient during a session.

 It is always a good time for your practice to review and revise your records release form.
 Evaluate if it specifically delineates the requirement for a separate release form for psychotherapy notes.
 The form can be altered to remove services not offered by your practice.